 Fourth, what is the right balance between society and individuals?
 Much (not all) of the evidence says children do better overall in non-selective systems.
 But the same research suggests many grammar school pupils do better than they otherwise would.
-Building a consensus against selection must therefore mean some families putting the wider benefits ahead of the advantages for their own children of attending a grammar school.
-Yet everyone, including policymakers, tends to put their own children ahead of those in society as a whole.
-So it remains unclear how change can be delivered
+Building a consensus against selection must therefore mean some families putting the wider benefits ahead ur new publication follows up our 2019 research, which found that, on average, the chair of a multi-academy trust (MAT) gives 50 days a year of their time.
+Although that is the middle of a considerable range and the time isn't evenly spaced, it is the equivalent of a day a week excluding only Christmas and a week in August.